Kolmac’s outpatient treatment program helps you establish a satisfying life without the use of addictive substances or behaviors

 Outpatient detoxification is accomplished safely and comfortably by the Kolmac medical staff.
 You can remain at Kolmac and be monitored for up to 10 hours a day.
 Hospitalization is rarely necessary, but can be quickly arranged if needed.

-Outpatient rehabilitation phase
+Outpatient rehabilitation phase of our treatment program

 During the outpatient rehabilitation phase, three group sessions with brief breaks in between are conducted, lasting a total of three hours and consisting of therapy and education.
 The frequency of these sessions is gradually tapered from five time to twice weekly as your condition stabilizes.
 Individual sessions are also scheduled